sdvickers98/picoCTF-2019-Walkthrough/general_skills/#15 - flag_shop.md

 }
 ```

 If you look at the line I pointed out in the code, the product of 900 and `number_flags` is saved in `total_cost`.
-However, digned integers in C can only be
+However, signed integers in C can only be
 as large as 2,147,483,647.
 Any larger than that, and the left-most bit of the memory bits allocated for that integer will become a 1.

 Why is this a problem?
 Well, modern computers represent numbers using [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).
 Without going
 into too much detail, this means that the left-most bit being a 1 signifies that the number is actually *negative*.
 If you don't know about two's complement,
 you should become familiar with it.
-It's an extremely important concept related to how computer's actually do mathematical operations.
+It's an extremely important concept related to how computers actually do mathematical operations.

-So what happens if we add 1 to an `int` variable that holds 2,147,483,647?
+So what happens if we add 1 to an variable of type `int` that holds 2,147,483,647?
 Well, it actually loops around to the largest (in magnitude) negative number available in C: -2,147,483,648.
 What if we subtract 1 from this new number?
 You guessed it, it would become 2,147,483,647.

-So how does this help in this problem.
+So how does this help in this problem?
 Well if we can overflow `total_cost` and make it negative, then we would actually be *adding* to our balance by buying these flags.
 This technique is known as an [integer overflow](https://en.wikipedia.org/wiki/Integer_overflow).

 We need `total_cost` to be greater than 2,147,483,647 so it will become negative.
 This means buying a number of flags greater than `2,147,483,647 / 900 = 2386092.94111`.
 To make sure this is large enough, I just rounded the number up to 2,386,100.
 ```